How to Enable or Disable Autofill Passwords and Passkeys in Microsoft Edge on Windows 11

 - Click Passwords and autofill in the left sidebar.
 Click Microsoft Password Manager on the right side.

-To turn edge autofill passwords on or off, first open Microsoft Edge and click the three dots menu in the top right corner to open Settings.
+To turn edge autofill passwords on or off, you’ll need to go into Microsoft Edge’s settings.
+First, open Edge and click the three dots menu in the top right corner, then select ‘Settings’.

 - Click More settings.